 The straightforward honesty of the inscriptions feels cathartic, even surprising: a true admission of complicity rather than mere words of sympathy.

 Outside the memorial, a standalone stone also commemorates the suffering of other groups persecuted, tortured, and killed in Austria by the Nazis and their supporters.

-Instigated by Kurt Yakov Tutter, a holocaust survivor, and a private initiative, the memorial received the support of the Austrian national and provincial governments, the city of Vienna, the national bank and others, thereby creating an important symbolic unity of purpose.
+Instigated by holocaust survivor Kurt Yakov Tutter and a private initiative, the memorial received the support of the Austrian national and provincial governments, the city of Vienna, the national bank and others, thereby creating an important symbolic unity of purpose.

-The concept honours the individuals who lost their lives, but also ensures their names do not drift into the anonymity of history.
+The concept honours the individuals who lost their lives and ensures their names do not drift into the anonymity of history.

-Most of all, though, the walls engender a feeling of reverence, but also one of almost unbearable sorrow.
+Most of all, though, the walls engender a feeling of reverence combined with almost unbearable sorrow.
 Sorrow, though not despair, as the very existence of the memorial in former Nazi Austria is testament to some kind of hope.

-Nevertheless, this is not like the stone tablets you see listing the fallen in world wars, sad though those are too.
+Nevertheless, this is not like the stone tablets you see listing the fallen in world wars, sad as they are.
 The font size is significantly smaller and more than one name fills a line.
 The sheer volume of people weighs down on the soul.

 And then you remember this huge memorial with wall after wall lists something like 1% of the total number of Holocaust victims across Europe.
 A lament for humanity, a warning, and a beacon of remembrance.

 The Shoah memorial stands in a park in front of the national bank.
 It’s a brisk 10-minute walk up from the northwest corner of the old town (Schottentor tram and subway station).